 Ordinarily, I would say approach your bully and calmly ask them to stop with a simple “Please stop” statement.
 However, since you work alone with her and have only known her for two weeks, I hesitate with that advice.
 Your new co-worker may get defensive, and you don’t know how she may react.
 You also don't know how she may try to spin the situation and turn it against you.
 Then, it’s your word against hers.
 Since you need your job, and she doesn't, here’s what I suggest instead.

-- Before you meet, try to make a list of dates, times and situations when your co-worker was verbally abusive, and you felt bullied and how it made you feel.
+- Create a list of dates, times and situations when your co-worker was verbally abusive, and you felt bullied and how it made you feel.

-- Also, be prepared with how you want to begin, such as "I want to get your advice on how to handle a situation I'm experiencing with ---.
+- Before you meet, prepare your opening statement, such as "I want to get your advice on how to handle a situation I'm experiencing with ---.
 I'm feeling uncomfortable with her behavior and I thought it best to talk to you about it."
 This way you don't stumble all over your words trying to figure out what to say on the spot.

-- However, if you feel unsafe or are emotionally upset about working alongside her again, please talk to your supervisor or HR immediately and to hell with any preparation.
+- If you feel unsafe or are emotionally upset about working alongside her again, please talk to your supervisor or HR immediately and to hell with any preparation.

 Is it harassment or bullying?